-The Integrated Path to Architecture Licensure (IPAL) program offers two entry points, one for students with a baccalaureate degree in any field and the other for students who have already obtained a pre-professional architecture or architectural studies undergraduate degree.
+The Integrated Path to Architecture Licensure (IPAL) program at our school offers two entry points, one for students with a baccalaureate degree in any field and the other for students who have already obtained a pre-professional architecture or architectural studies undergraduate degree.

 - IPAL 4+3: A 4-year curriculum designed for students holding an undergraduate degree outside of architecture.